BloomTech-Labs/mission-control-be/README.md

 };
 ```

+## Back-End Testing

+To run tests, cd into the apollo directory and run 'npm test' on your terminal.

+To set up a testing environment,
+-Import the file-system(fs) reader
+-Import mockServer from graphql-tools
+-Set variable name equal to the contents fs reads from the generated prisma.graphql file. - Example: const schema = fs.readFileSync('./schema/generated/prisma.graphql', 'utf8');
+-Pass the above variable name into your mockServer as a parameter.
+-Example: const MyServer = mockServer(schema);
+-Run tests

 ## Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.